RubicBG/Nilesoft-Shell-Snippets/dev.develop/app.sandbox.md

 ## Technical Details
 - Windows Sandbox does not support these characters in the path: é è à â ê û î ä ë ü ï ö ù ò ~ ! @ # $ % ^ & + = } { ] [ | < > ;
+- Disables GPU acceleration, ensuring that the sandbox does not utilize the host system's GPU resources.
+Instead, all graphical rendering is handled via software.

 ## Dependencies
 - Windows Operating System (build 1903+)